 Heat pasteurization is not an option for extending shelf life if a manufacturer uses this more intensive juicing process.
 That is why cold pasteurization is appealing.

-According to a survey conducted by Universal Pure, Villa Rica, as the demand for fresh, minimally processed foods and beverages grows, more retailers are stocking their shelves with products made using cold pasteurization to help ensure food safety, food quality and to eliminate food waste.
+According to a survey conducted by Universal Pure, Villa Rica, as the demand for fresh, minimally processed foods and beverages grows, more retailers are stocking their shelves with products made using cold pasteurization to help ensure food safety, food quality, and eliminate food waste.

 Moreover, cold pasteurization is a preferred technology for food safety, food quality, and shelf life.
 Consumers want healthier foods that are fresh, tasty, preservative-free, and safe, and cold pasteurization can help them get them.